speedcom/speedcom.github.io/_posts/2017-07-04-justindb-competition-with-cloud.markdown

 ## A bit about JustinDB
 [JustinDB][justindb] is a distributed NoSQL key-value database.
 It's written entirely in **Scala** (both object oriented and functional programming language with strong static type system) but what actually allows db to breathe is **Akka** (implementation of **Actor Model** on top of JVM).
 If you would like to know more about making the decision about tooling read this post: [JustinDB - why Scala and Akka?][why-scala-akka].

 Every single data is identifiable by using **immutable keys**.
-Based on them and modified version of **Consistent Hashing** algorithm all requests (write/read) are partitioned (read also as redistributed) between cluster nodes.
-Such cluster is a typical P2P system (nodes communicate each other constantly to know the state of the cluster).
-All nodes are equal (they do the same job/has same role) - we have masterless environment.
+Based on them and modified version of **Consistent Hashing** algorithm all requests (write/read) are partitioned (read as redistributed) between cluster nodes.
+Such cluster is a typical P2P system (nodes communicate each other constantly to know the current state of the cluster).
+All nodes are equal (they do the same job/has same role) - we have masterless environment to cooperate with.

 ![][partitioning]
 *Partitioning.
 All requests are redistributed between nodes based on data identificator*.

+To make sure that our saved data is always available we need some kind of redundancy - we keep **N** replicas (replica = data) that are spread among possibly different physical nodes.
+![][replication]
+*Replication.
+Single value is saved in N copies (here 3 times).
+Red arrow shows the direct of choosing nodes (node A is the first one; in case of saving just single value it would be put only there in our exemplary scenario).*

+If you are more interested about the whole topic I encourage you to read the following blogposts of mine:
+* [JustinDB - Replication and Partitioning][justindb-replication-partitioning]
+* [JustinDB - The Ring][justindb-ring]
+* [JustinDB - Preference list][justindb-preference-list]

 ## Provisioned clusters